Rajneesh movement

-The Rajneesh movement is a new religious movement inspired by the Indian mystic Bhagwan Shree Rajneesh (1931–1990), also known as Osho.
-They used to be known as Rajneeshees or "Orange People" because of the orange they used from 1970 until 1985.
+The Rajneesh movement is a new religious movement inspired by the Indian godman known as Rajneesh or Osho (1931–1990).
+They were formerly known as Rajneeshees, "neo-sanyassins" (or simply "sanyassins") or "Orange People" (because of the orange clothing they wore from 1970 until 1985).
 Members of the movement are sometimes called Oshoites in the Indian press.

-The movement was controversial in the 1970s and 1980s, due to the founder's hostility, first to Hindu morality in India, and later to Christian morality in the United States.
+The movement was controversial in the 1970s and 1980s, due to Osho's hostility first to Hindu morality in India and later to Christian morality in the United States.
 In the Soviet Union, the movement was banned as being contrary to "positive aspects of Indian culture and to the aims of the youth protest movement in Western countries".
-The positive aspects were allegedly being subverted by Rajneesh, whom the Soviet government considered a reactionary ideologue of the monopolistic bourgeoisie of India and a promoter of consumerism in a traditional Hindu guise.

-In Oregon, the movement's large intentional community of the early 1980s, called Rajneeshpuram, caused immediate tensions in the local community for its attempts to take over the nearby town of Antelope and later the county seat of The Dalles.
+Rajneeshpuram, an intentional community founded by the group in Wasco County, Oregon, caused immediate tensions in the local community for its attempts to take over the nearby town of Antelope and later the county seat of The Dalles.

-At the peak of these tensions, a circle of leading members of the Rajneeshpuram Oregon commune was arrested for crimes including an attempted assassination plot to murder U.S. Attorney Charles H. Turner and the United States's first recorded bio-terror attack calculated to influence the outcome of a local election in their favour; these efforts ultimately failed.
-In the bioterror attack, Salmonella bacteria were deployed to infect salad products in local restaurants and shops, which poisoned several hundred people.
-The Bhagwan, as Rajneesh was then called, was deported from the United States in 1985 as part of his Alford plea deal following the convictions of his staff and right hand Ma Anand Sheela, who were found guilty of the attack.
+At the peak of these tensions, a circle of leading members of the Rajneeshpuram Oregon commune was arrested for crimes including a plot to assassinate U.S. Attorney Charles H. Turner and the United States's first recorded bio-terror attack calculated to influence the outcome of a local election in their favour; these efforts ultimately failed.
+In the bioterror attack, Salmonella bacteria were deployed to infect salad products in a variety of local establishments, which poisoned several hundred people.
+The Bhagwan, as Rajneesh was then called, was deported from the United States in 1985 as part of his Alford plea deal following the convictions of members of his staff and his former assistant Ma Anand Sheela, who were found guilty of the attack.
 After his deportation, 21 countries denied him entry.
-The movement's headquarters eventually returned to Poona (present-day Pune), India.
+The movement's headquarters eventually returned to Pune, India.
 The Oregon commune was destroyed in September 1985.

 The movement in India gradually received a more positive response from the surrounding society, especially after the founder's death in 1990.
-The Osho International Foundation (OIF) (previously Rajneesh International Foundation [RIF]), is managed by an "Inner Circle" set up by Rajneesh before his death.
+The Osho International Foundation (OIF), previously the Rajneesh International Foundation, is managed by an "Inner Circle" set up by Rajneesh before his death.
 They jointly administer Rajneesh's estate and operate the Osho International Meditation Resort in Pune.

-In the late 1990s, rival factions challenged OIF's copyright holdings over Rajneesh's works and the validity of its royalty claims on publishing or reprinting of materials.
-In the United States, following a 10-year legal battle with Osho Friends International (OFI), the OFI lost its exclusive rights over the trademark OSHO in January 2009.
+In the late 1990s, former followers and affiliated groups challenged OIF's copyright holdings over Rajneesh's works and the validity of its royalty claims on publishing or reprinting of materials.
+In the United States, following a 10-year legal battle with Osho Friends International (OFI), the OIF (Osho International Foundation) lost its exclusive rights over the trademark OSHO in January 2009.

+In 2017, the General Court of the European Union ruled in favour of the Osho International Foundation in a dispute concerning the "OSHO" trademark and upheld its registration in the European Union.

-There are a number of smaller centres of the movement in India and around the world, including the United States, the United Kingdom, Germany, Italy, and the Netherlands.
+There are numerous centres of the movement in India and elsewhere, including in the United States, the United Kingdom, Germany, Italy, and the Netherlands.